zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 file and new log file.
 Also see the [Backend installation instructions].

 Start the new daemon and now a second parent test agent daemon is running.
-Additiona parent test agent daemons can be added.
+Additional parent test agent daemons can be added.

 Unless the different parent test agent daemons should process different [queues](#queues) the same configuration file can be used.